For Area 12 competitions please see Area 12 Page.

 You can compete at Intro, Prelim, or Novice, and the Team can be made up of any combination. - 4 Intro Tests is OK.
 You don’t need to wear posh clothes, some teams have matching clothes.

-The competition venues near us are; Wellbeck in Exeter, Stretcholt and Kings Sedgemoor, near Bridgwater and Bicton College.
+The competition venues near us are; The Grange (Okehampton), Stretcholt and Kings Sedgemoor (near Bridgwater) and Bicton College.

 For more information, and to check you are eligible, please look on the British Dressage Website.